brstrutt/IsWorcesterUnderwaterV2/README.md

 - Yew v0.21.0 is the latest version and has some issues
   - specifying properties in the index.html breaks release builds due to code optimisation failure
   - SRI needs to be turned off to avoid "this wasm file checksum doesn't match the one calculated at build time" errors
-- The API just broke their CORS config, so now the browser cannot load data from their API?
-The only fix would be creating our own backend service that hits the API using CURL, and then update the website to hit our service rather than the gov one.
-Or we just wait and hope they fix it.

 ## Previous version